feast-dev/feast/docs/how-to-guides/adding-or-reusing-tests.md

 * The core tests for offline / online store behavior are parametrized by the `FULL_REPO_CONFIGS` variable defined in `feature_repos/repo_configuration.py`.
 To overwrite this variable without modifying the Feast repo, create your own file that contains a `FULL_REPO_CONFIGS` (which will require adding a new `IntegrationTestRepoConfig` or two) and set the environment variable `FULL_REPO_CONFIGS_MODULE` to point to that file.
 Then the core offline / online store tests can be run with `make test-python-universal`.
 * See the [custom offline store demo](https://github.com/feast-dev/feast-custom-offline-store-demo) and the [custom online store demo](https://github.com/feast-dev/feast-custom-online-store-demo) for examples.

+### What are some important things to keep in mind when adding a new offline / online store?

+#### Type mapping/Inference

+Many problems arise when implementing your data store's type conversion to interface with Feast datatypes.
+1. You will need to correctly update `inference.py` so that Feast can infer your datasource schemas
+2. You also need to update `type_map.py` so that Feast knows how to convert your datastores types to Feast-recognized types in `feast/types.py`.

+#### Historical and online retrieval

+The most important functionality in Feast is historical and online retrieval.
+Most of the e2e and universal integration test test this functionality in some way.
+Making sure this functionality works also indirectly asserts that reading and writing from your datastore works as intended.

 ### To include a new offline / online store in the main Feast repo

 * Extend `data_source_creator.py` for your offline store.